avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Eager loading

 If you regularly need access to a resource's associations, you can tell Avo to eager load those associations on the **Index** view using `includes`.
-This will help you avoid those nasty `n+1` performance issues.
+That will help you avoid those nasty `n+1` performance issues.

 ```ruby
 class PostResource < Avo::BaseResource